 “I’ve come so far”

-Grant is using our Enabling Services to build confidence and overcome anxiety and agoraphobia.
+Grant used our Enabling Services to build confidence and overcome anxiety and agoraphobia.

 When Grant started working with our enabling team he had been living with anxiety and agoraphobia, which had left him housebound for five years.